 Difficult, but not impossible.
 Each house is unique, and there are options for homes with no air ducts, but Garneski warns homeowners that those come at a cost.
 “Some HVAC companies don’t want to do it because it’s time-consuming,” he says.
 “It’s a real nasty job, too.
 In an old home, you don’t know what you’re running into.
 Old insulation, critters — all sorts of crazy crap.”

-2. What type of A/C unit is best for the house?
+2. What type of A/C Unit is Best For The Home’s Energy Efficiency?

 Factors such as price and energy efficiency come into play when it’s time to select the most appropriate air conditioner for your house.